-Through this WRF set-aside fund, WAP can address necessary repairs (e.g., Health and Safety issues, structural) in dwellings that have been deferred from receiving weatherization services.
+Through this WRF set-aside fund, WAP can address necessary repairs (e.g., Health and Safety issues, structural, etc.) in dwellings that have been deferred from receiving weatherization services.
 Deferrals occur in WAP for two key reasons, regulatory (10 CFR 440) limitations and/or management decisions at the state and local levels.
 Regardless of the cause, deferrals create "sunk costs" - the cost of sending field staff out to evaluate a home that cannot ultimately be treated because the Program is unable to address the repairs of the building.

 WRF are designated for use by Grantees in addressing structural and health and safety issues of homes that are currently in the queue to be weatherized, but at risk of deferral.
 This funding is specifically targeted to reduce the frequency of deferred homes that require other services, outside the scope of weatherization, before the weatherization services can commence.
 Units receiving WRF must result in in a DOE completion defined as, "A dwelling on which a DOE-approved energy audit or priority list has been applied and weatherization work has been completed."
-WRF funds are specific to the annual appropriation funding and must be expended on units weatherized within the formula PY 2022 grant by the WAP Sub-grantees identified in the State Plan application.
+WRF funds are specific to the annual appropriation and WAP BIL funding and must be expended on units weatherized by the WAP Subgrantees identified in the State Plan application.

-WRF (measures and admin) will be tracked separately from other DOE funding, will not be subject to the DOE ACPU or H&S totals, and shall have an ACPU of \$10,000.
+WRF (measures and admin) will be tracked separately from other DOE funding such as WAP BIL, shall not be subject to the DOE ACPU or H&S totals, and shall have an ACPU of \$10,000.
 A waiver must be submitted to ADOH and approved prior to project commencement.
-As detailed in WPN 23-4, WRF will be allowed to be 1.
+As detailed in WPN 23-4, WRF shall be allowed to be 1.
 Carried forward into next budget periods within the same grant cycle, 2.
-The use of WRF does not need to result in a DOE-funded completion within the same PY but must be completed within the same cycle and within a reasonable time.
+The use of WRF does not need to result in a DOE-funded completion within the same PY but must be completed within the same grant cycle and within a reasonable time.
 ADOH has determined that a reasonable time shall be 18 months from Initial Inspection/Audit assuming the Initial Inspection/Audit occurs no more than one (1) month from resident/household qualification by the Sub-grantee.
 3. WRF are allowed to be utilized on an annual-formula-funded and AZ WAP BIL-funded weatherization project.
 Allowable measures may include but are not limited to the following:

 - Roof repair

 - Wall repair (interior or exterior)

 - Ceiling repair

 - Floor repair

 - Foundation or subspace repair

 - Exterior drainage repairs (e.g., landscaping or gutters)

-- · Plumbing repairs
+- Plumbing repairs

 - Electrical repair

 - Clean-up or remediation of items or situations beyond typical scope of WAP preventing WAP work

+- Measures required to complete a full WAP project per energy model but funding may not be otherwise available (HVAC, Insulation, etc.)

-Other items may be allowable on a case by case basis depending on the severity of the hazard.
+Other items may be allowable on a case by case basis depending on the severity of the hazard or issue and will be determined allowable or disallowed by ADOH Staff upon receipt of waiver request.